Watts-Lab/task-mapping/tasks/checkers.md

 # Summary
-> Groups play checkers against a computer
+> Groups play checkers against a computer.

 # References
 > Woolley, A. W., Chabris, C. F., Pentland, A., Hashmi, N., & Malone, T. W. (2010).
 Evidence for a Collective Intelligence Factor in the Performance of Human Groups.
 Science, 330(6004), 686 LP – 688. https://doi.org/10.1126/science.1193147